 Other factors, however, could lead to more permanent shifts in the labor supply.
 The relationship between job openings and unemployment has departed from past trends and appears to be driven by fundamental shifts in labor supply-and-demand curves (Exhibit 2).
 Further evidence that the drop in labor-force participation is underpinned by systemic causes is the fact that the decline in labor supply can be seen across all worker types and demographics, including gender, age, marital status, and whether the person works part time or full time.

 Furthermore, since the start of the pandemic, more than 15.9 million people have relocated within the United States.
-In the same time period, there has been a noticeable increase in the number of people taking early retirement, as 1.7 million workers retired from the labor force earlier than expected.
+In the same time period, there has been a noticeable increase in the number of people taking early retirement, as 1.7 million workers retired from the labor force earlier than expected.2 Immigration rates also have a lasting impact on labor supply, and the net immigration rate in the United States fell by 1.3 percent between 2020 and 2021.3

 Last, a change in mindset toward work may also be an underlying factor of long-term shifts in labor supply.
 McKinsey research indicates a disconnect between why employers think their staff are leaving and why employees are actually leaving their jobs.
 Employers are looking at transactional factors, such as compensation or alternative job offers, but these are not the primary drivers of attraction or attrition.
 Employees place greater value on relational elements, such as a sense of belonging or having caring and trusting teammates at work.